wildeyes/clone-api/README.md

 ## buzzwords for seo

 This npm package takes an API offline to use.
 Mirror any API on localhost.
 Open source software for the commandline for APIs.

+- Tasks List
+- Support multiple headers
+- make sure out goes into npm package folder
+- add automatic checking of status codes for each request in the background
+- name versions of the api, and notify when it changed, and whether you want to update to the new version -